TL;DR

 23/tcp open telnet

 Exactly one port open.
-On a Tier 0 box this is almost always the only attack surface — no need to wait for a full sweep before starting to enumerate.
+On a Tier 0 box this is almost always the only attack surface, so I do not block on a full sweep before starting to enumerate the service.

 3. Full sweep + service detection (background)